Prudential Loan Fund FAQs

 What is the Prudential Loan Fund?

 The Prudential Loan Fund provides bridge loans to arts organizations funded by the Geraldine R. Dodge Foundation.
-Loans are meant to help organizations get through short-term budget gaps when expected revenues have not yet arrived.
+In 2020, loans are meant to help organizations get through short-term budget gaps caused by the delay of New Jersey State Council on the Arts grants because of the COVID-19 pandemic.

 Who might use it?

-The Prudential Loan Fund is open to arts nonprofits with budgets of $5 million or less that have received funding from Dodge for at least three years.
+The Prudential Loan Fund is open to arts nonprofits with budgets of $1 million or less that have received funding from Dodge.

-If you meet these criteria and your organization receives funding from New Jersey State Council on the Arts or through contracts from the state or federal government you may apply for a loan.
-It may also apply to cover upfront expenses incurred related to annual galas or fundraising events.
+If you meet these criteria and your organization receives funding from New Jersey State Council on the Arts you may apply for a loan.

 When can I apply?

-There are two application periods for the Prudential Loan Fund, typically in April and October.
+There will be one application period for the Prudential Loan Fund in 2020 ending on August 14.
 Please check the Prudential Loan Fund website for upcoming deadlines.

 How much of a loan can I request?